Castillo solid for 6, Stephenson homers as Reds edge Twins

 Stephenson went deep to the batter’s eye in left-center to give the Reds a 6-1 lead in the seventh.

+“Obviously, we would’ve liked to have held the score the way it was after the home run,” Stephenson said.
+“It just kind of fell in that way.”

 The Twins then sent nine batters to the plate in a four-run eighth.
-Trevor Larnach drove in two with a double, Miguel Sanó had an RBI double and Ryan Jeffers added a run-scoring single before Michael Lorenzen came in for a five-out save, his first of the season.
+Trevor Larnach drove in two with a double, Miguel Sanó had an RBI double and Ryan Jeffers added a run-scoring single.

+Michael Lorenzen came in for a five-out save, his first of the season after making just one appearance over the first three months because of injuries.

+“It’s just fun, honestly, competing,” Lorenzen said.
+“Doesn’t matter the inning, doesn’t matter the situation.
+I didn’t realize we were only up one.
+I don’t know when I realized it.”

 Twins rookie Charlie Barnes (0-2) allowed five runs on seven hits and two walks in four innings in his second career start.

 The Reds scored all their runs with two outs.
 They strung together three run-scoring hits to take a 4-1 lead in the third.
-Votto followed Kyle Farmer’s RBI single with a two-run double and scored on Stephenson’s single to left.
+Votto followed Kyle Farmer’s RBI single with a two-run double and scored on Stephenson’s single.

+“We’ve got to find a way to finish innings,” Twins manager Rocco Baldelli said.
+“That’s a fact.”

 Castillo got help from shortstop Farmer to get out of the sixth.
 With runners on first and second and nobody out, Farmer took a throw from India at second and executed a 360-degree turn before relaying to Votto at first for a double play.